 What are insider threats?

-Insider threats, as the name implies, are threats that come from within your organisation.
+Insider threats are threats that come from within your organisation.
 It can be caused by a current or even former employee who has the credentials to access networks, devices, and other sites that hold data caches for your business.

 These threats can either be unintentional, meaning that the individual did not mean any harm, to one with criminal intent, such as an individual seeking revenge.
-Nevertheless, insider threats do exist, and it is crucial to address this problem.
+Nevertheless, it is crucial to address this problem.

 What types of insider threats are there?